codio-content/Coding_with_Javascript-Arrays/.guides/content/All-done---8bcf.md

-Well done for getting to the end of this Unit.
+Well done for completing this unit on arrays.

-We have now learned about arrays.
-You will find that arrays are used frequently in future Units.
-They are a useful tool to have at your disposal.
+You will find that arrays are frequently used in future units, they are a very helpful tool to use when you are coding.